Professor Sir Christopher Snowden

 He has previous experience as a Non-Executive Director of several technology companies and advises several others.
 Prior to his appointment at Surrey on 1st August 2005, Sir Christopher was Chief Executive Officer of Filtronic ICS.
 He joined Filtronic plc in 1998 as Director of Technology before being promoted to Joint Chief Executive Officer in 1999.
 He was Chair of Higher Education Research Opportunities (HERO) Ltd. from 2006-2008 and a member of the UK’s Engineering Technology Board 2007-9.

-He is a Patron of Surrey Youth Focus and was the Chair of the Daphne Jackson Trust from 2005-2009.
+He is a Patron of Surrey Youth Focus and Transform Housing & Support.
+He was the Chair of the Daphne Jackson Trust from 2005-2009.
 He is a former Governor of the Royal Surrey Count Hospital NHS Trust.

 After graduating from the University of Leeds in 1977 Sir Christopher worked for Mullard Ltd in Surrey.
 His PhD studies were later conducted at Leeds in association with Racal MESL Ltd. He worked as the Senior Staff Scientist in Corporate Research and Development at M/A-COM Inc. in the USA, from 1989 to 1991 and was retained as their corporate consultant until 1998.
 He has been a consultant for several other major international microwave electronics companies in the USA and UK.
 Sir Christopher held the personal Chair of Microwave Engineering at the University of Leeds from 1992-2005 and was Head of the School of Electronic and Electrical Engineering from 1995-98.
 He was the founder and first Director of the Institute of Microwaves and Photonics located in the School.
 During his time at Leeds he supervised 50 successful PhD candidates.
 He was a Visiting Professor at the University of Durham until 2005 and University of Delft from 1996-98.